 Fear and anxiety stem from the innate ability of humans to protect themselves from threats and danger.
 Apart from processing human emotions, the amygdala also plays a crucial role in the body’s threat detection and alert system.
 The amygdala sends quick signals to your brain when it senses a threat.

-Your brain has another part which stores both current and past experiences and decides on sane responses for these events.
+Your brain has another part that stores both current and past experiences and decides on sane responses for these events.
 This is called the prefrontal cortex.
 This part also activates whenever you sense threats, but they send signals slower to the brain than the amygdala does.
 Hence, your brain perceives emotional cues from the amygdala earlier than the rational responses from the prefrontal cortex.

 The result is that your emotions fire off quickly and unconsciously in a threatening situation.
 You experience fear and anxiety even before your brain knows the actual situation that’s happening.